-Whether you’re preparing a nice family dinner or getting ready for a holiday feast, the quality of your food is only as good as the cookware you use.
+Whether you’re preparing a family dinner or getting ready for a holiday feast, the quality of your food is only as good as the cookware you use.
 Even the most skilled chef can have a dish completely ruined if the pots and pans they use are subpar.
-Food can cook unevenly, burn, or worse, have bits of the pan in the food itself.
-There’s nothing more unappealing than eating something and picking out bits of non-stick coating!

 Induction cooking is a method of cooking where the pot or pan is heated by using magnetic induction instead of a heat source like the flame from a gas stove or an electrical heating element.
-The inductive cooking heats the cookware directly, allowing you to increase the heat rapidly.
+The inductive cooking heats the cookware directly, allowing heat to increase rapidly.

 Through innovative advances, the modern induction cooktop was developed and we saw the first single stand-alone burner range called the Cool Top Induction Range.
 Ever since then, Westinghouse has been developing and improving their induction cooktop and other top of the line cookware.